newtguppy/baby-courtney-gender-reveal/README.md

 <img src="dad-baby.JPEG?v=5" alt="Dad as a baby">
 ```

-Changing the `?v=` number forces browsers to retrieve the new image instead of displaying an older cached copy.

-## Updating the Voting Form URL

-If the Google Form URL ever changes:
+### Change the voting form URL

-1. Update every voting-form link in `index.html`.
+1. Update every voting-form URL in `index.html`.
 2. Generate a new QR code.
 3. Replace `vote-qr.png`.
-4. Increment the QR cache-busting version in `index.html`.
+4. Increment the QR code's cache-busting version in `index.html`.
 5. Commit the changes to `main`.
-6. Test both the QR code and direct voting button.
+6. Test the QR code and direct voting button.

-## Resetting Test Votes
+## Resetting test votes

 Before the party:

 1. Open the Google Sheet.
-2. Open the `Data` tab.
+2. Open the `Data` sheet.
-3. Delete only the test-response rows beginning at row 2.
+3. Delete test-response rows beginning with row 2.
-4. Keep the header row.
+4. Preserve the header row.
-5. Do not delete the `Data` sheet.
+5. Preserve the `Data` sheet.
-6. Do not delete the `Dashboard Data` formulas.
+6. Preserve the formulas in `Dashboard Data`.

-After deleting the test rows, the dashboard should automatically return to:
+The dashboard should automatically return to:

 ```text
 Team Boy: 0